oktadev/okta-blog/_source/_posts/2019-07-03-spring-boot-jpa.md

     > BeyondAuthentication.zip
 ```

-Create a folder named: `BeyondAuthentication`, switch into it and unzip the resulting file.You'll see the whole project has been setup for you.
+Create a folder named: `BeyondAuthentication`, switch into it and unzip the resulting file.
+You'll see the whole project has been setup for you.
 Let's take a look at the `pom.xml` file, which has all the dependencies for the project.

 The file should be set up as follows